 You should learn about bankruptcy to determine if filing is right for you.
 The following resources give more background about the bankruptcy process:

-Step 2. -Complete Credit Counseling.
+- Step 2.
+Complete Credit Counseling.
 Individual debtors must complete credit counseling within 180 days before filing for bankruptcy.
-You do not have to have credit counseling if you qualify for a limited exemption or waiver from the credit counseling requirement.
+Credit Counsling is not required only if you qualify for a limited exemption or waiver.
 If you have not completed credit counseling before filing a bankruptcy case, you will be ineligible for bankruptcy and your case will likely be dismissed.
 To fulfill the credit counseling requirement, do one of the following:

 - Step 1.
 Learn About Bankruptcy - Filing for bankruptcy is an important decision.
 The help provided by the bankruptcy law can get rid of your obligation on some debts, provide you with a breathing spell from creditors, and, in a chapter 13 case, a chance to catch up on mortgage and car payments.
 At the end of a successful case, a debtor obtains a “discharge.”
 The discharge order may not apply to all of your debts and does not by itself remove liens against your property.